To strike a good balance between giving your teenager independence and keeping them safe

 - When driving?

-What do you need to keep in an emergency kit in your bag?
+And what do you need to keep in an emergency kit in your bag?“

-Finally, allow more freedom when they can prove they’re responsible.
+3. Allow more freedom when they can prove they’re responsible

 - If your child is always home when they’re supposed to be.

 - If they do jobs at home without being asked.

 - If they manage their own homework and their grades are good,